 Step 3 - Check the shave plate

 The shave plate can wear out over time.
-If the shave plate on your snow thrower has two wearing edges, simply reverse it to maximize the life of the plate.
-If it doesn't or has simply worn down, you can replace it with genuine, original manufacturer equipment from Cub Cadet.
+The shave plate on your snow thrower has two wearing edges, simply reverse it to maximize the life of the plate.
+If it's already been reversed, replace it with genuine, original equipment part from Cub Cadet.

 Step 4 - Check the auger

-The auger's rubber paddles can become damaged and worn out with use.
+The auger's rubber paddles become worn with use.
 They should be replaced if any excessive wear is present.
-If you allow the rubber paddles to wear until the metal portion of the auger can hut the pavement, you can damage the auger and need expensive repairs.

 Step 5 - Inspect the belt